wildcatdb/wildcat/readme.md

 └───────────────────────────────────────────────────────────────────────────┘
 ```

 - Each key stores a timestamped version chain.
 The timestamps used are physical nanosecond timestamps (derived from `time.Now().UnixNano())`, providing a simple yet effective global ordering for versions.
+Timestamp collisions are handled through monotonic increment logic.
 - Transactions read the latest version ≤ their timestamp.
 - Writes are buffered and atomically committed.
 - Delete operations are recorded as tombstones.